 Modeling the Economic Benefits of Malaria Control in Sub-Saharan Africa

-According to the World Health Organisation (WHO), there are nearly half a billion cases of malaria annually worldwide, with children ages 1-5 being particularly at risk.
-Not only does this cause a significant health problem in some parts of the world, it also carries a huge burden that impairs the economic and social development in these areas.
+According to the World Health Organisation (WHO), there are nearly half a billion cases of malaria annually worldwide, with children under the age of five being particularly at risk.
+Not only does this cause a significant health problem in some parts of the world, it also carries a huge burden that impairs economic and social development in these areas.
 This means that reducing the prevalence of malaria through a large-scale prevention programme has the potential to contribute considerably to sustainable economic development in the region.

 Measuring the relationship between health interventions, such as malaria prevention, and economic outcomes is particularly challenging because the links between public health and economic systems are complex.
-An approach that takes into account the many interactions throughout an economy and allows for more reliable measurement of economic outcomes is a computable general equilibrium (CGE) model.
+A computable general equilibrium (CGE) model is an approach that takes into account the many interactions throughout an economy and allows for more reliable measurement of economic outcomes.

-- What are the causal links between reducing malaria prevalence and economic growth?
-How do we achieve that growth?
+- What is the relation between reducing malaria prevalence and economic growth?

 - What are the distributional implications?
-So let’s not just think about the average effect, but what happens to the lowest income group and the highest income group?
+Alongside the average effect, what happens to the lowest income group and the highest income group?

-To develop our model, we look at microeconomic details, such as household behavior, to provide a foundation for macroeconomic assessments:
+To develop the model, researchers looked at microeconomic details, such as household behaviour, to provide a foundation for macroeconomic assessments:

-- We take into account decisions from all economic actors, such as households, firms, the government, and foreign entities, so that their economic interactions leads to a balanced economy through changing prices
+- Researchers took into account decisions from all economic actors, such as households, firms, the government, and foreign entities, so that their economic interactions could lead to a balanced economy through changing prices.

-- We add an aspect that explicitly concerns with malaria’s effect on workers
+- The team added an aspect that explicitly concerns malaria’s effect on workers.

 - Researchers examined what happens to economic growth under five different scenarios: ranging from a scenario covering 20 per cent of all children under the age of five to a scenario with malaria vaccination of all children.